APeculiarCamber/neural_appearance_estimation/README.md

 ### INRIA

 The inria dataset can be downloaded from https://team.inria.fr/graphdeco/projects/deep-materials/.
-Unzip it into the `data` directory.
+Unzip it into the `data` directory (`data/DeepMaterialsData/`).
 Then run `cd data && python convert_inria.py`.
 This create a `data/inria_svbrdfs` folder formatted as needed for our training process.

 These SVBRDFs are distributed under a CC BY-NC-ND 2.0 licence.